99linesofcode/docker-base/README.md

 Lastly, you want to get the repository onto your VPS.
 This is probably best done using secure file copy.
 Then, simply login to your server over SSH and execute `provision.sh` to configure and serve your project files.

 Your project and container configuration is bind mounted into the container and lives in the `~/current/config` directory.

-## Deployment

-Included you will find a Github Actions workflow file (`.github/deploy.yml`) which you can expand upon to automatically handle deployment when, in my case, a pull request is merged into `master`.
-To learn more about Github Actions, check out the official documentation here: https://docs.github.com/en/actions.

-I have it configured to:

-1. SSH into the box
-2. Put Laravel into maintenance mode
-3. Update PHP and node dependencies
-4. Compile assets
-5. Perform database migrations
-6. Bring the application back up